braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/integrations.md

 {% endtab %}
 {% tab BigQuery %}

-After all configuration details for your sync are entered, click **Test connection**.
+After all configuration details for your sync are entered, select **Test connection**.
 If successful, you'll see a preview of the data.
 If, for some reason, we can't connect, we'll display an error message to help you troubleshoot the issue.

 ![]({% image_buster /assets/img/cloud_ingestion/ingestion_13.png %})

 {% endtab %}
 {% tab Databricks %}

-After all configuration details for your sync are entered, click **Test connection**.
+After all configuration details for your sync are entered, select **Test connection**.
 If successful, you'll see a preview of the data.
 If, for some reason, we can't connect, we'll display an error message to help you troubleshoot the issue.

 ![]({% image_buster /assets/img/cloud_ingestion/ingestion_13.png %})